robfinch/Qupls/README.md

 ### Register File
 The register file is 12r4w (12 read ports and 4 write ports).
 Previously the register file was 16r4w but the extra four ports are not needed most of the time.
+(The number of read and write ports on the register file is configurable).
 There are now queues for writing and demultiplexing of read ports for reading.

 #### Scalar Register File